 Is InventureX a scam?
 So far, I have sent them $500.
 I got some educational materials, and learned a bit, but at the moment it looks more like a bait-and-switch scheme than an honest operation.
 And Google is running a ton of their ads at YouTube.
-[Update: A refund was at last issued.]
+(Update: A refund was at last issued.
+So I’m whole.
+But judging from the comments that have been coming in, many people have been hurt—badly.)

 When it comes to running a business, I admit that I am not the sharpest tool in the shed.
 I’m an idea guy, full of enthusiasm and optimism.
 Bright ideas, I’ve got.
 The knowledge of what to do with them, not so much.